 Iran’s ISPs and government work together to filter content

 Filtering exists at two primary levels in Iran.
-The first level exists through the ISPs themselves.
+The first level exists through the internet service providers themselves.
 There are a handful of ISPs in the country operating independently from the government.
 All employ filtering methods that block content based on keywords.

 In 2013, two anonymous Iranians and University of Michigan professor J. Alex Halderman worked together to examine Iran’s content filtering methods.
 They discovered that half of the websites on Alexa.com’s top 500 websites list were blocked.
 They also found the majority of those blocked websites, and the majority of search terms automatically filtered, were pornographic in nature.
 Art, society (e.g., politics), and news websites were also heavily blocked.